Houston Explosion Attorneys

 Hire a Houston Explosion Injury Lawyer for Counsel Today

-If you were injured in any type of explosion, whether on land or offshore, and believe that you deserve compensation for your injuries, talk to a Houston personal injury lawyer at the firm today.
+If you were injured in an explosion, whether on land or offshore, and believe that you deserve compensation for your injuries, talk to a Houston personal injury lawyer at the firm today.
 With the right attorney on your side, you can obtain the finances necessary to cover your medical bills, pain and suffering, and other related expenses.
 Explosions are serious.
 Oil rig explosions, fertilizer plant explosions, fuel tank explosions, and other blasts often happen because of an employee's negligence or a supervisor's failure to take precautions.
 With the assistance of our firm, you can seek just compensation and peace of mind knowing the proper parties are held accountable.

 Call Arnold & Itkin today to take advantage of a free consultation.
 We are ready to help.

-"I hired Arnold & Itkin and they helped me out a lot, supported me a lot.
+"I hired Arnold & Itkin, and they helped me out a lot, supported me a lot.
 Helped me reach my goals of trying to get better.
 With their help, I was able to overcome the past four years that had me down.
 I thank them a lot for it.
 At Arnold & Itkin, the whole company is selfless—amazing.
 It meant a lot to me because I don’t think I could have made it through without them.
 I was very happy with the outcome of the case.
 Very happy."- Joe G.